Arizona State vs. SMU: Sportsbook promo codes, odds, spread, over/under - December 6

 Arizona State vs. SMU: Sportsbook promo codes, odds, spread, over/under and other Vegas lines - December 6

-The Arizona State Sun Devils (5-2) will look to continue a three-game winning run when hosting the SMU Mustangs (6-3) on Wednesday, December 6, 2023 at Desert Financial Arena.
-This contest is at 10:00 PM ET on Fox Sports 1.
+The Arizona State Sun Devils (5-2) will be trying to continue a three-game home winning run when hosting the SMU Mustangs (6-3) on Wednesday, December 6, 2023 at Desert Financial Arena.
+It airs at 10:00 PM ET on Fox Sports 1.

-In this article, you can see the spread and odds across multiple sportsbooks for the Arizona State vs. SMU matchup.
+See odds, spreads, over/unders and more from multiple sportsbooks in this article for the Arizona State vs. SMU matchup.

 Arizona State vs. SMU Game Info